Traditional Handmade Leather Belts of Exceptional Quality.

-Our handmade leather belts are crafted in our workshop, here in the UK.
-Made from premium leather and using traditional saddlers hand tools, they’re built to last.
-If you take care of your belt, it will last you a lifetime.
+Our handmade leather belts are crafted in our workshop with the finest leather, here in the UK.
+Made from premium leather and using traditional saddlery skills and hand tools, they're built to last.
+Featuring sand cast solid brass buckles, if you take care of your belt, it will last you a lifetime.

-Devon Oak Bark Tanned Leather has a long tradition in the UK, which modern industry has left far behind.
+Devon Oak Bark Tanned Leather has a long tradition in the UK with classic designs, which modern industry has left far behind.
 Oak bark contains the necessary tannins to transform Devon cowhides into leather and, after a process that takes at least a year, results in a durable yet supple hide with a strong smell of leather.
 See the various options below.

 The Birth of the Leather Belt: A Historical Exposé